simarjot0032/simar.github.io/post/Day27.md

     }
     ```

-and so on.Today I also learnt about the parent and child relationship in DOM .And I will be doing futher in next days.
+and so on.Today I also learnt about the parent and child relationship in DOM.Today I have faced many difficulties in solving the problem in selecting a class with for elemnts but I found the error and correct it as we have to use loop for this.And I will be doing futher in next days.